 The AIATSIS guidelines provide recommendations and suggestions for achieving the best standards of ethical research in Indigenous studies.
 The document is laid out with a series of principles, which are accompanied by a brief definition and some practical applications.

 Museums Australia – Continuing Cultures, Ongoing Responsibilities: principles and guidelines for Australian Museums working with Aboriginal and Torres Strait Islander cultural heritage.

 The Continuing Cultures, Ongoing Responsibilities document is intended to guide museums and galleries in framing their own procedures for dealing with Aboriginal and Torres Strait Islander peoples and the management of their cultural heritage.

-The Collections Australia guide provides a practical tool for land developers, land users and managers, cultural heritage professionals and many others who may have an impact on Indigenous heritage.
+The Australian Heritage Museum guide provides a practical tool for land developers, land users and managers, cultural heritage professionals and many others who may have an impact on Indigenous heritage.
 This title – ‘Ask First’ is intended to highlight the guides focus on consultation and negotiation with Indigenous stakeholders as being key to addressing heritage issues.

 1. Arts Law Centre of Australia 2014 Annual Report

 2. Evaluation of the Artists in the Black Education Program 2009